nathanaherne/nathanaherne/README.md

 - 💞️ I’m looking to collaborate on Business

-- 📫 How to reach me is on LinkedIn
+- 📫 How to reach me is on my LinkedIn Profile

+- I am currently working to update much of my code here

 <!---
 nathanaherne/nathanaherne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.